 Sometimes, premarital contracts assign payment of wedding vendors or other related costs to one spouse or the other.
 If you and your partner entered into a premarital contract, the terms of that contract will dictate the division of the debts.
 If you had any other verbal or written agreement, you may consider the contents of that agreement as it regards payment for the wedding, the ring, or shared debt and assets.

-If you have questions regarding the division of assets and debts after a breakup, contacting a family law attorney is often your first step.
+If you have questions regarding the division of assets and debts after a breakup, contacting an Orange County family law attorney is often your first step.
 An attorney can help you navigate the ins and outs of wedding debt and contracts.